-As of December 31, 2021, the Partnership had approximately \$10.2 million of remaining performance obligations for contracts with an original expected duration of more than one year.
-The Partnership expects to recognize approximately \$6.0 million of these performance obligations as revenue by the end of 2022, an additional \$4.0 million in 2023, and the remaining balance thereafter.
-The Partnership has elected to not disclose the amount of transaction price allocated to remaining performance obligations for contracts with an original expected duration of less than one year.
-The Partnership has elected to not disclose variable consideration allocated to wholly unsatisfied performance obligations that are based on market prices that have not yet been determined.
+As of December 31, 2022, the Partnership had approximately \$4.6 million of remaining performance obligations for contracts with an original expected duration of more than one year.
+The Partnership expects to recognize approximately \$4.4 million of these performance obligations as revenue by the end of 2023 and the remaining balance during 2024.